octue/octue-sdk-python/docs/index.md

 Twined is a python framework for creating and using data services and digital twins.

-This guide walks you through using an example Twined data service locally (the process for using a real one is almost identical).
+This guide walks you through using an example Twined service locally.
+The process for using a real one is almost identical.

-By the end, you will be able to use the Twined CLI to run an analysis on a data service, sending it input data and receiving its output.
+By the end, you will be able to use the Twined CLI to run an analysis on a data service, sending it input data and receiving output data.

 ## Prerequisites